 Even if museums might be able to claim copyright in their "official" photographic images, the more important question is whether they ought to.
 The good news is that some institutions are beginning to realize that using copyright monopolies in this way contradicts their basic reason for existing -- to share the joy of art.
 Here, for example, is a wonderful statement of that principle from the Getty Museum entitled "Open Content, An Idea Whose Time Has Come": Today the Getty becomes an even more engaged digital citizen, one that shares its collections, research, and knowledge more openly than ever before.
 Public Art — Beyond Murals and Sculptures.
 I took a public art walking tour around Denver recently.

 Street artist behind 'sunbathers' takes credit on Facebook.
 Armed police called out to Australian academic meeting.
+The Feds were out in force when teachers at the Australian National University school of music met vice-chancellor Ian Young to argue for a rethink of massive cuts that will abolish instrumental teaching.
+Young refused.
 Gustav Klimt: 150th Anniversary Celebration At Neue Galerie (PHOTOS) Michael Jones McKean To Build Rainbow Over Bemis Center For Contemporary Arts (PHOTOS, INTERVIEW)